Analyzing Orbit International (ORBT) and Its Competitors

-Orbit International (OTCMKTS:ORBT – Get Rating) is one of 28 publicly-traded companies in the “Electronic components, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare Orbit International to similar companies based on the strength of its analyst recommendations, dividends, valuation, institutional ownership, earnings, profitability and risk.
+Orbit International (OTCMKTS:ORBT – Get Rating) is one of 28 publicly-traded companies in the “Electronic components, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare Orbit International to similar businesses based on the strength of its dividends, risk, institutional ownership, earnings, profitability, analyst recommendations and valuation.

-Orbit International pays an annual dividend of $0.04 per share and has a dividend yield of 0.6%.
-Orbit International pays out 14.3% of its earnings in the form of a dividend.
-As a group, “Electronic components, not elsewhere classified” companies pay a dividend yield of 0.8% and pay out 17.8% of their earnings in the form of a dividend.

-This table compares Orbit International and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Orbit International and its rivals top-line revenue, earnings per share and valuation.

 |Gross Revenue